-- 1. Fatality: A public employee death resulting from a work-related incident or exposure; in general, from an accident or an illness caused by or related to a workplace hazard. - 2.
-Catastrophe: The hospitalization of one or more employees resulting from a work-related incident or exposure; in general, from an accident or an illness caused by a workplace hazard. - 3.
-Hospitalization: Being formally admitted as an inpatient to a hospital or equivalent medical facility for examination, observation or treatment. - 4.
+- 1. Fatality: A public employee death resulting from a work-related incident or exposure; in general, from an injury or illness caused by or related to a workplace hazard. - 2.
+Catastrophe: The hospitalization of one or more employees resulting from a work-related incident or exposure; in general, from an injury or illness caused by a workplace hazard. - 3.
+Hospitalization: Being formally admitted as an inpatient to a hospital or equivalent medical facility for examination, observation, or treatment. - 4.
 Incident Requiring a Coordinated State Response: An incident involving multiple fatalities, extensive injuries, massive toxic exposures, extensive property damage, or one that presents potential employee injury and generates widespread media interest.